pyreiz/ctrl-stg4000/docs/source/index.rst

     #download and install the dll from mulitchannelsystems
     python -m stg.install

-Because of this, the pacakage only works on Windows.
+Because of this, the package only works on Windows.
 If the package is run on Linux, skip the installation of the requirements.
 On linux, the package automatically mocks the interface to the STG4000.
 This allows to run tests and build documentation, and can help when you write scripts for your experiments.

 Testing
 -------